francescogerardomarra/its/modulo26/4_security.md

 }
 ```

+- **`sessionCreationPolicy(SessionCreationPolicy.IF_REQUIRED)`**
+  - Creates a session **only when needed** (e.g., when a user authenticates).
+  - More efficient compared to always creating sessions.
+  - Fits naturally with `formLogin`, where session usage is expected.

-- **`sessionCreationPolicy(SessionCreationPolicy.ALWAYS)`**
+- **`formLogin().permitAll()`**
-    - Forces the creation of a session for every request, even if the authentication method (e.g. Basic Auth) is stateless.
-    - Ensures session management features like logout and session invalidation are consistently available.
+  - Uses Spring Security's **default login page**.
+  - Permits all users to access the login page.

 - **`logoutUrl("/logout")`**
-    - Defines the endpoint (`/logout`) to initiate the logout process.
+  - Defines the endpoint (`/logout`) that triggers the logout process.

 - **`logoutSuccessUrl("/login?logout")`**
-    - After successful logout, users are redirected to the login page with a `logout` indicator, allowing the application to display a logout success message.
+  - After logout, users are redirected to the default login page with a `logout` indicator for displaying logout success messages.

 - **`invalidateHttpSession(true)`**
-    - Ensures the HTTP session is invalidated when the user logs out.
+  - Forces session invalidation at logout.
-    - Clears all session attributes, providing a clean logout.
+  - Removes all session attributes for security.

 - **`clearAuthentication(true)`**
-    - Clears the `Authentication` object from the security context.
+  - Clears the user's authentication from the security context.
-    - Fully removes the user's authentication state.

 - **`deleteCookies("JSESSIONID")`**
-    - Deletes the `JSESSIONID` cookie, preventing session reuse and reducing security risks like session fixation.
+  - Deletes the session cookie (`JSESSIONID`) to prevent session reuse and mitigate session fixation attacks.

-- **`permitAll()`**
-    - Ensures that the logout endpoint is accessible without authentication, allowing users to initiate logout regardless of their session state.
+- **`permitAll()` (on logout and login)**
+  - Allows unauthenticated access to login and logout endpoints.
+  - Important so users can log out even if their session is already expired.

-- **`antMatchers("/public/**", "/session-expired", "/login").permitAll()`**
+- **`antMatchers("/public/**", "/session-expired").permitAll()`**
-    - Allows public access to important pages related to session and login management.
+  - Allows access to public resources and session expiration handling without authentication.

-In summary:
-- **Using `SessionCreationPolicy.ALWAYS` guarantees session creation** even with stateless auth like Basic.
-- **Logout fully clears session and authentication information.**
-- **Deleted cookies prevent any residual session identification.**
-- **Redirection to `/login?logout` provides a clear and user-friendly post-logout experience.**

-This ensures a robust, secure, and consistent logout mechanism across different authentication methods.

 ### Length
 When the server sends a `JSESSIONID` cookie without setting a `max-age` or `expiry` time, it becomes a **non-persistent cookie**: